 Four important farming events were also marked in the Celtic calendar, and these are known as the “cross-quarter festivals” - Imbolc, Beltane, Lammas and Samhain, although the names can vary according to source and region.

 By their nature, the folklore of these festivals is rooted in local custom.
 There’s no doctrinal tract that states how they must be celebrated, no set of rules or rituals that must be adhered to religiously.
 Customs have been handed down through the centuries, and others have been newly invented or discovered.
 Morris and Maypole dancing are good examples of old customs that have been revived, although their origins and details are long forgotten.

-There’s a lot of information about how to celebrate the eight festivals, and if you’re new to this, one of the best books for beginners is “Sacred Celebrations” by Glennie Kindred.
-Personally, I would create a little “nature” table to mark the season and focus on objects that have special meaning, be it an acorn or a snowdrop, a stone or a seashell.
-Lighting a candle is always a good way to focus your attention, staring into the flame and concentrating on positive, affirmative thinking.
+There are lots of lovely ideas about how to celebrate the eight festivals in a little book called “Sacred Celebrations” by Glennie Kindred.
+It’s also a good idea create a little “nature” table to mark the season and focus on objects that have special meaning, be it an acorn or a snowdrop, a stone or a seashell.
+Lighting a candle is always a great way to focus your attention, staring into the flame and concentrating on positive, affirmative thinking.
 Beautiful scents and music can heighten the senses’ perception, and many people like to eat and drink something to acknowledge the bounty of Mother Earth.